Mr. Robot Recap: Stage 3

 • Grant and Whiterose hook up at the end of the episode, making it the second queer romance scene in “eps3.8_stage3.torrent.”

-• Another irritating Trump nod this week: Tyrell scream, “No puppet, no puppet, you’re the puppet!” at Mr. Robot during their fight.
+• Another irritating Trump nod this week: Tyrell screams, “No puppet, no puppet, you’re the puppet!” at Mr. Robot during their fight.
 It literally made me groan out loud.

-• Music corner: John Prine’s stellar “Angel From Montgomery” soundtracks Darlene and Dom’s flirtation-turned-sexual encounter.
+• Music corner: John Prine’s stellar “Angel From Montgomery” soundtracks Darlene and Dom’s flirtation turned sexual encounter.

 • Oh yeah, Angela has become a full-blown paranoiac, and has taken to pushing around a cart on the street filled with objects from her home.
 (Still, there’s a nice nod to Cisco’s CD hack from the first season.)